TN 48 (05-16)

 K. Foreign language equivalents of post office box

 This is a list of foreign language equivalents of the term “post office box.”
-If the mailing address is a post office box, enter the residence address in Item 17 of Form SSA-21.
+If the mailing address is a post office box, enter the residence address on Form SSA-21, Item 17.
 Add a special message on the MBR to document the full foreign address.

 “Post Office Box”